 A fungal nail infection, or onychomycosis, is when the hard material that makes up the nail (keratin) is infected by fungi – normally dermatophyte fungi.
-The infection can affect any part of the nail including the nail itself, the nail bed or the nail root.
-Toenails are more commonly infected than fingernails and the result is a discoloured (white, black, yellow or green), thickened and distorted nail.
+The infection can affect any part of the nail including the nail itself, the nail bed, or the nail root.
+Toenails are more commonly infected than fingernails and the result is a discolored (white, black, yellow, or green), thickened, and distorted nail.
 The main problem for most is that the infected nail looks unsightly, but some people may experience pain or discomfort due to the distortion of the nail shape.

 What are the symptoms of a fungal nail infection?